 - Endumeni LM characterised mostly by the sedimentary soils of the Ecca group arenite which is a dominant feature in the District and fragmented patches of Shale, mudstone and dolerite; - Nguthu LM characterised mostly by Dolerite, Ecca group arenite and Shale; - Umvoti LM the geological formation comprises of igneous, metamorphic and sedimentary rocks.
-It is characterised by Amphibolite, Dolerite, Peridotite, Schist, Shale, Tillite, Tonalite, Natal group arenite, Ecca group arenite, Gneiss;
+It is characterised by Amphibolite, Dolerite, Peridotite, Schist, Shale, Tillite, Tonalite, Natal group arenite, Ecca group arenite, Gneiss; - Msinga LM consists of conglomerate, dolerite, schist, shale, tillite, nsuze group, basalt, tonalite, ecca group arenite, natal granite.

-tonalite, eco ca group arenit e, natal grar nite.
-Kindly Kindly refer to the Geology Map below for a depiction of the above.
+Kindly refer to the Geology Map below for a depiction of the above.